jakhall/sagemaker-labs/blazingtext/README.md

 <br>

-2. Copy and paste the contents of pipelines folder within this repo into the pipelines folder of the ModelBuild directory.
+2. Copy and paste the contents of pipelines/abalone folder within this repo into the pipelines/abalone folder of the ModelBuild directory.

 <br>